Lauren Hill (basketball): Death

-Hill died on April 10, 2015 at Cincinnati Children's Hospital Medical Center.
-A public visitation and memorial service was held on April 13, 2015 at the Cintas Center with a private funeral and burial on April 15, 2015.
+Hill died on April 10, 2015, at Cincinnati Children's Hospital Medical Center.
+A public visitation and memorial service was held on April 13, 2015, at the Cintas Center with a private funeral and burial on April 15, 2015.

 Legacy

 In June 2015, Hill was honored with a brick in the courtyard of the Indiana Basketball Hall of Fame; the brick is inscribed with her name and the word "Hero".

 On July 15, 2015, Hill was honored with the "Best Moment" Award at the annual 2015 ESPY Awards.
 Her parents, Brent and Lisa Hill, accepted the award on her behalf.

 On June 11, 2016, Hill received the first "For the Love of the Game" award presented by the Women's Basketball Hall of Fame.
 This award is presented for showing outstanding courage and inspiration.
 Her college coach at Mount St. Josephs, Dan Benjamin received the award during the WBHOF Induction Ceremony in Knoxville, TN.

+In May 2019, Hill was posthumously inducted into the Ohio Basketball Hall of Fame.

+By 2023, her The Cure Starts Now donation page had raised $2.6 million for DIPG research.